ErjanGavalji/g4e-tutorial/ErjanNotes.md

 Only contains instructions to copy the configuration files.
 It does not contain instructions, nor a reference of what those files contain.

+9. [ ] **Improve discoverability**

+The applications are named Clients and Portfolio and are hard to find in AppManager.
+Use better naming, e.g. *Tutorial - Clients*, *Tutorial - Portfolio*?

+10. [ ] **Step not mentioned**

+The portfolio.html file is not mentioned in the tutorial